 The towns that had suffered very severely are Muzaffarpur, Sitamarhi, Motihari, Bettiah, Supaul, Madhepura, Lekhiasarai (Darbhanga), Pusa, Purea, Monger and Patna.
 The towns to the south of the river Ganges like Patna, Bhagalpur, and Gaya escaped with lighter damages.

 Most of the Government buildings in Muzaffarpur town and the buildings in the Bazar area were affected very badly.
 Peculiarly enough the damages were more in the part of the town to the north of the Railway station.
 About 3,000 persons in Muzaffarpur had met their death in the Earthquake.
 Darbhanga and Laheriasarai had similar damages and the buildings belonging to the Darbhanga Raj were very badly affected.
 Most of the Government buildings in Laheriasarai town had collapsed.
-Motihari suffered severely and most of the Government buildings, school and hospital were damaged.
+Motihari suffered severely and most of the Government buildings, schools and hospitals were damaged.
 The town of Madhepura had subsided and buildings had cracked.

 In Purnea the cast iron piles of a bridge between the civil lines and the railway station were broken.
 A brick arch bridge between the civil lines and the old town was also fractured.
 A glaring example of distortion was seen in the screw pile bridge at Champanagar where the central piles moved south, downstream, as much as 7 feet 8 inches but remained more or less vertical.
 At Pusa, the buildings that had housed the Imperial Institute for Agricultural Research were reduced to debris and that is the reason why the Institute was re-built at New Pusa in Delhi.
 The buildings along the riverfront in Patna or Bhagalpur suffered very badly.
 The clock in the tower of the Secretariat stopped at 2.16 p.m.
 The High Court and the Government House were damaged severely.
 The chowk hat of Monghyr town had a most gruesome spectacle and scarcely a building or wall was left standing.
 The human casualty in Monghyr was very severe.

 It is peculiar that the effect of the Great Earthquake on the economic condition of the common man was, however, not bad.
 Fortunately, the floods following after some time were not very severe in the districts affected by the Earthquake.
-Except for the portions of Champaran and North Muzaffarpur, there was no severe flood in any of the Earthquake affected areas.
+Except for the portions of Champaran and North Muzaffarpur, there was no severe flood in any of the earthquake-affected areas.

 The next crops in the affected areas were not bad.
 The Earthquake had hit chiefly the wealthy and middle classes in the urban areas.
 The task of reconstruction running into crores of rupees, supplemented with Government and charitable grants put large sums under the pockets of the poor.
-The postยฌ earthquake reconstruction of roads, buildings, bridges, etc. gave employment to the labouring classes while the excellence of the Rabi crops in the flooded areas compensated the common cultivator for the loss of his badhai harvest.
+The post¬ earthquake reconstruction of roads, buildings, bridges, etc. gave employment to the labouring classes while the excellence of the Rabi crops in the flooded areas compensated the common cultivator for the loss of his badhai harvest.
 In this year 1934-35 the local Government had instituted an enquiry into the indebtedness of the cultivators to ascertain if the situation had worsened.
 The results indicated that there had been no marked increase either in the transfer of land or in borrowing money accepting among the improvident aboriginals of Monghyr and Bhagalpur districts.
 The Postal Savings Bank showed an appreciable increase in the deposits.
 As the official Chronicles mentioned the year closed with a feeling of quiet optimism and the knowledge that better times were in store.

 Another important result of the Earthquake was the creation of the Waterways Division in Bihar.
 Shortly after the Bihar Earthquake of 1934, the social workers under a mistaken idea started constructing a bandh across an innumerable waterways blocking the roads and railways, culverts and drainage channels.
 As it was felt that what was needed after the Earthquake that the drainage of the sub-soil water should be properly guided the Tirthut Waterways Division came into being.
 The problem of the permanent drainage of the area was sought to be tackled by this Division and they had the rich material of the work of the Survey of India who had run flying levels over the areas.
 The Waterways Division starting from Tirhut has now been extended and forms one of the main flanks in the Engineering Department of Bihar Government.
 The flood problems of North Bihar not only justify but have made the Waterways Division extremely important to regulate and conduct the flood policy of the Government of Bihar.

-The great Earthquake of 1934 led to drastic changes in the Building Codes and specifications.
-Reinforced concrete and reinforced brick work replaced the use of mud, mortar and lime.
+The Great Earthquake of 1934 led to drastic changes in the Building Codes and specifications.
+Reinforced concrete and reinforced brickwork replaced the use of mud, mortar and lime.
 Portland cement subjected to rigid tests replaced mud mortar.
 The new specifications promulgated by the Government laying stress on the use of horizontal reinforced concrete of R.B. bands at different levels in the structure interconnected with R.C. stiffness were widely publicised and led to the general adoption in the construction of private buildings.

 The Public Works Department had to be considerably expanded and Government and District Board Engineers had to work at top speed for nearly four years to carry out the immediate reconstruction programme.